Ready to help

 How Push identifies leaked passwords

 To determine if a password has been exposed in a data breach, the Push browser extension queries the Have I Been Pwnd (HIBP) API.
-If you do not wish to check for leaked passwords, you can disable this feature in the Push admin console by going to Settings > Password checks > Check for leaked passwords.
+You can enable this feature in the admin console by going to Settings > Password findings > Leaked passwords.

 HIBP configuration screen - KB 10066

-To preserve employee privacy and security, Push creates a hash of the passwords it collects via the browser extension and then sends the first 5 characters of the password hash to the Have I Been Pwned passwords API.
-The API returns all leaked password hashes that begin with those 5 characters, and then Push checks for matches.
+Push creates a hash of the passwords it observes (e.g. fingerprints) and then sends the first few characters of the password hash to the Have I Been Pwned passwords API.
+The API returns all leaked password hashes that begin with those initial characters, and then Push checks for matches.
 This ensures HIBP never sees the full hash that is being checked.
 Learn more about the process in this article.

-If the Push browser extension observes the use of a leaked password for an account that has known breaches, we flag it for remediation in the admin console.
+If the Push browser extension observes the use of a leaked password, we flag it for remediation.
 This essentially means that the account is using a password that has previously been exposed in a data breach, but not necessarily for that email address.

-Push also provides a stolen credential detection feature to raise the most high-fidelity signal of a compromised password for a given account.
-This feature flags where threat intelligence feeds have discovered a stolen password for sale on criminal marketplaces with an associated email address, and this combination is actively being used by an employee.
+Push also provides a stolen credential detection feature to raise detections when a compromised password for a given account is discovered.
+This feature correlates threat intelligence feeds consisting of stolen username and password combinations for sale on criminal marketplaces with accounts actively being used by an employee.

 Related articles